christofferholmstedt/ftpserver/README.md

 FTPServer with Vagrant
 ======================
-Sometimes I need to upload some images to my computer from cellphone or similiar device and I always find it to be a hassle to set up a FTP server.
+Sometimes I need to upload some files to my computer from cellphone or similiar device and I always find it to be a hassle to set up a FTP server.
 Here is a very simple Vagrant configuration that sets up pure-ftpd in an Ubuntu 12.04 machine.

+If you have any suggestions on how to improve this please request a pull.

 ### Keywords
 Vagrant, PureFTPd, FTP server